Increase Lifespan and Reverse Aging

 Increase lifespan by inhibiting specific proteins from being formed in the body

-Lastly, a researcher at Harvard University has been working on increasing the lifespan by inhibiting specific proteins from being formed in the body.
+Lastly, a researcher at Harvard University has been working on increasing the lifespan by inhibiting specific proteins from forming in the body.
 The proteins that block the restoration of young cells are known as “chaperone” or HSP70 blockers.
 Certain nutrients found in food like broccoli are known to reduce the proteins caused by stress, leading to an increase in lifespan.

 Why do we try to slow down the aging process?